macosgrove/toy-robot/README.md

-  REPORT_ON - always report after each command REPORT_OFF - stop reporting after each command OBSTACLE x,y - place an obstacle (coffee cup, vase of flowers) at a location on the table
+  REPORT_ON - always report after each command REPORT_OFF - stop reporting after each command OBSTACLE x,y - place an obstacle (coffee cup, vase of flowers) at a location on the table VERBOSE_ON - report errors in the output
+  VERBOSE_OFF - ignore errors